amaldev-c/scikit_keras/README.md

+<h1>DNN</h1>

-<h1>Tensorflow based DNN trained on Acoustic Fire Extinguisher tabular dataset.</h1>
+Tensorflow based DNN trained on Acoustic Fire Extinguisher tabular dataset.

 This dataset contains results of the extinguishing tests of four different fuel flames with a sound wave extinguishing system.
-The DNN consists of an Input -> Normalization -> 2 Dense -> Output layers.
+The DNN consists of an **Input -> Normalization -> 2 Dense -> Output** layers.

 <h3>API</h3>